Plans tailored for your small business.

 - A third-party administration agreement between you and United HealthCare Services, Inc. for claims processing, billing, customer service and other administrative services.

-The stop-loss insurance policy (also known as excess loss insurance policy) by All Savers Insurance Company2 helps protect the self-funded health plan from large, catastrophic claims by an individual covered member, and helps provide overall protection in the event that all claim payments made under the medical plan exceed a certain dollar limit.
+- A stop-loss insurance policy by All Savers Insurance Company (except MA, MN and NJ), UnitedHealthcare Insurance Company in MA and MN, and UnitedHealthcare Life Insurance Company in NJ.
+Stop-loss insurance helps protect the plan from large catastrophic claims by a covered individual, and provides overall protection in the event that all claim payments made under the medical plan exceed a certain dollar limit.

 With a self-funded health plan you may pay lower premium taxes throughout the year and you’ll have the chance to get some money back at the end of the year where allowed by state law.

 All Savers consumer-driven health plans are designed to meet the challenge of rising health care costs by offering flexibility and options with an Alternate Funding plan.